n3rdopolis/rebeccablackos/README.txt

   boot from the CD.
 Once it boots you can use the live system.

 You could also use the test_RBOS_ISO.sh to test weston on the iso without a reboot.
 Put the .iso into your home folder, make the test_RBOS_ISO script executable, and run the script from a terminal, and pass the path to the ISO file as an argument.
-You can usually do this by dragging the iso onto the terminal window after the path to the script, and a space. (and selecting paste text if needed) it will give you a shell running AS ROOT, where you can run the command westoncaller
+You can usually do this by dragging the iso onto the terminal window after the path to the script, and a space. (and selecting paste text if needed) it will give you a shell running as a test user account, where you can run the command westoncaller.
+The password for this user account is no password

 How to use Wayland: